ecmwf/odc/docs/content/implementation/decoding-data.rst

          rc = decoder%free()

-The **Decoder** instance can be reused, in case memory mapping is the same across different frames.
-However, if the encoded data is sufficiently incompatible, a new **Decoder** instance will have to be created.
+A **Decoder** instance can be reused if the set of columns and the desired memory layout is the same for multiple frames.

 .. note::

    The **Decoder** does not have to be filled in from the information in the **Frame**, and certainly not from the current one.
-A decoder can be reused, for example in case a sequence of incompatible frames, that all have just two columns in common.
-It‘s possible to specify to extract just those two columns.
+A decoder can be reused.
+For example in the case of a sequence of incompatible frames that have just two columns in common, it is possible to use one decoder to extract just those two columns from all the frames.

 The **Decoder** provides several options for handling memory layouts.